sogeuni/sogeuni.github.io/content/abs/commands/basic-commands.md

 These commands access the manual and information pages on system commands and installed utilities.
 When available, the _info_ pages usually contain more detailed descriptions than do the _man_ pages.

 There have been various attempts at "automating" the writing of _man pages_.
-For a script that makes a tentative first step in that direction, see [[contributed-scripts#^MANED|Example A-39]].
+For a script that makes a tentative first step in that direction, see [[Example A-39|Example A-39]].

 [^1]: The -v option also orders the sort by _upper- and lowercase prefixed_ filenames.